-If you were injured in a motorcycle accident that someone else caused, a motorcycle accident lawyer serving Fort Worth can help you pursue damages from the liable party.
-Since 2002, D. Miller & Associates, PLLC™ has assisted people through personal injuries with personalized legal care.
+If you were injured in a motorcycle accident in Fort Worth, Texas, a motorcycle accident lawyer serving Fort Worth can help you pursue damages from the liable party.
+Since 2002, D. Miller & Associates, PLLC® has assisted people through personal injuries with personalized legal care.
+We can manage your case from start to finish and represent you in all legal appearances about your motorcycle accident.

 Seeking Financial Recovery for Motorcycle Accident Injuries

-First and foremost, follow your doctor’s instructions for care and treatment of your injuries.
-This is for your best health and to prevent an insurance company from questioning the validity of your medical damages.
+First and foremost, if you were injured in a motorcycle accident, you should seek medical care and follow your doctor’s instructions for treating your injuries.
+This is for your best health and to prevent the insurance company from questioning the validity of your medical damages.

 - Will you be disabled, disfigured, or suffer from a chronic medical issue because of your injuries?